XavierHarkonnen/DocMark/doc/DocMark_Reference.md

 </div>
 ```

-The heading element can only be inserted once per info box, but all other elements can be inserted repeatedly.
+The TITLE element can only be inserted once per info box, but all other elements can be inserted repeatedly.

 ### References